xzkutor/openshift-jelastic-orientdb2/versions/2/readme.txt

 Remember OrientDB is an Open Source project released with the Apache v2 license, so it's always FREE for any purpose.
-If you're interested to Enterprise tools, professional support, training or consultancy contact: info@orientechnologies.com.
+If you're interested to Enterprise tools, professional support, training or consultancy contact: info@orientdb.com.

 Enjoy the Graphs,
-Orient Technologies
+OrientDB
-The company behind OrientDB (www.orientechnologies.com)
+(www.orientdb.com)